-We are exposed to interest rate risk on our variable rate credit facility.
-At March 31, 2018, we had \$370.0 million in outstanding borrowings under this facility.
-A 1% increase or decrease in interest rates would change our annualized interest expense by approximately \$3.7 million for the year.
+We are exposed to interest rate risk from the ENLC Credit Facility and the ENLK Credit Facility.
+AtMarch 31, 2018, the ENLC Credit Facility had \$76.5 million in outstanding borrowings, and the ENLK Credit Facility had \$370.0 million in outstanding borrowings.
+A 1% increase or decrease in interest rates would change the annualized interest expenses by approximately \$0.8 million and \$3.7 million for the year, respectively.

-We are not exposed to changes in interest rates with respect to our senior unsecured notes due in 2019, 2024, 2025, 2026, 2044, 2045 or 2047 as these are fixed-rate obligations.
-The estimated fair value of our senior unsecured notes was approximately \$3,458.1 million as of March 31, 2018, based on market prices of similar debt at March 31, 2018.
+We are not exposed to changes in interest rates with respect to ENLK's senior unsecured notes due in 2019, 2024, 2025, 2026, 2044, 2045 or 2047 as these are fixed-rate obligations.
+The estimated fair value of ENLK's senior unsecured notes was approximately \$3,458.1 million as of March 31, 2018, based on market prices of similar debt at March 31, 2018.
 Market risk is estimated as the potential decrease in fair value of our long-term debt resulting from a hypothetical increase of 1% in interest rates.
-Such an increase in interest rates would result in an approximate \$270.5 million decrease in fair value of our senior unsecured notes at March 31, 2018.
+Such an increase in fair value of ENLK's senior unsecured notes at March 31, 2018.